TheRoboticsClub/colab-Sakshay_Mahna/docs/_posts/2019-11-24-way-to-edith.markdown

 After merging of the pull request, I wanted to solve some other exercise, [follow_road](https://github.com/JdeRobot/RoboticsAcademy/tree/master/exercises/follow_road).
 Seeing unknown terms like mavros and PX4, my curious mind decided to read about it before working on solving the problem.
 So, here is what I read:

 Unmanned robotic vehicles remotely or autonomously controlled are called drones.
-Since my birth ( or till heard the word 'drone' ), I considered only autonomous flying robots as a drone, but almost all vehicles, be it aerial, underwater or ground are considered drones.
+Since my birth ( or since I heard the word 'drone' ), I considered only autonomous flying robots as a drone, but almost all vehicles, be it aerial, underwater or ground are considered drones.

 **Please Note that I will be using the word Drone for unmanned aerial vehicles, inspite of telling the difference in the first sentence.**